Ultra Seven X

 - Humans Are the Real Monsters: The third episode in a nutshell.
 While there is a Monster of the Week building a device for conquering Earth and using people's minds for an energy source, he's being willingly assisted by human workers.
 Even when Jin flat-out tells them that their boss is an alien, the device they're building will be used for invading the planet, and they're literally killing themselves, the employees state that they don't care as long as they're being paid.
 Even worse, the alien confirms that the clients he's building the device for are humans themselves.

 - Inter Species Romance: Happened between agent D and an alien girl who was so entranced with earth music that she abandoned her invasion mission.
 There are two other examples, but they both ended in tragedy.

 - Like an Old Married Couple: Invoked when K told S that, being agents who are considered nonexistant to the rest of the world, she was the closest thing he had to a wife right as they prepare for their Heroic Sacrifice.

 - My God, What Have I Done?: One of the aliens has this reaction when he realized that he killed his own wife and, unable to cope with reality, modified his own memory where his wife was the monster instead of him.

-- Nice Job Breaking It, Hero: One episode has the agents help retrieve an alien race's stolen power crystal, which was revealed at the end to be a planet-destroying bomb which they will use to wipe out their rival species.
+- Nice Job Breaking It, Hero: The fifth episode has the agents help retrieve an alien race's stolen power crystal, which was revealed at the end to be a planet-destroying bomb which they will use to wipe out their rival species.
 Both species' planets end up being destroyed in the ensuing conflict.

 - Peace & Love, Incorporated: The giant floating TV screens all around the city preaching about how to be a good citizen reeks of it.
 These are actually surveillance and attack drones of the Big Bad.